Flank/flank-dashboard/docs/17_buildkite_ci_integration.md

 First, let's consider these types of values in the config file:

-There are three types of config values depending on how they are exposed:
-  -`Secret` is a value that must be stored securely using the [Buildkite secrets in environment hooks](https://buildkite.com/docs/pipelines/secrets#storing-secrets-in-environment-hooks).
+  - `Secret` is a value that must be stored securely using the [Buildkite secrets in environment hooks](https://buildkite.com/docs/pipelines/secrets#storing-secrets-in-environment-hooks).
   - `Pipeline` is a pipeline environment variable value that is set from a trigger step environment.
 Read more about this in a [Triggering `Sync Pipeline` section](#Triggering-Sync-Pipeline).
   - `Public` is a value that can be defined directly in the config file and is **specific to you**.

-  Using the above definitions, consider the following table with config variables:
+  Using the above definitions, consider the following table with configuration keys:

  | Key | Type | Description |
  | ---- | ---- | ---- |